onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-50252 The VNF **MUST** write to a specific set of text files that will be retrieved and made available by the Ansible Server if, as part of a VNF action (e.g., audit), a playbook is required to return any VNF information.
 The text files must be written in the same directory as the one from which the playbook is being executed.
 A text file must be created for each host the playbook run targets/affects, with the name ‘<hostname>_results.txt’ into which any desired output from each respective VM/VNF must be written.
 * R-51442 The VNF **SHOULD** use playbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the VNF (e.g., configure).

- NOTE: In case rollback at the playbook level is not supported or possible, vendor shall provide alternative locking mechanism (e.g., for a small VNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
+ NOTE: In case rollback at the playbook level is not supported or possible, the VNF provider shall provide alternative locking mechanism (e.g., for a small VNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
 Backing up updated files also recommended to support rollback when soft rollback is feasible.

 * R-NNNNN The VNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.); therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbooks.